aws/aws-parallelcluster/docs/source/getting_started.rst

 Next, a simple cluster launches into a VPC and uses an existing subnet which supports public IP's i.e. the route table for the subnet is :code:`0.0.0.0/0 => igw-xxxxxx`.
 The VPC must have :code:`DNS Resolution = yes` and :code:`DNS Hostnames = yes`.
 It should also have DHCP options with the correct :code:`domain-name` for the region, as defined in the docs: `VPC DHCP Options <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html>`_.

-Once all of those settings contain valid values, you can launch the cluster by repeating the command that was used at the start.
+Once all of those settings contain valid values, you can launch the cluster by running the create command:

 ::